AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/patching/changing-the-patch.md

 -   If the new DMX address already has another fixture or dimmer patched on it, the console will warn you (unless this is disabled in [User Settings](../system-settings/user-settings.md)).
 You can either press
-    <Keys.SoftKey>Select another DMX address</Keys.SoftKey> to abort the change or \[Park
+    <Keys.SoftKey>Select another DMX address</Keys.SoftKey> to abort the change or <Keys.SoftKey>Park
-    Conflicting Fixtures\].
+    Conflicting Fixtures</Keys.SoftKey>.
 All programming for the parked fixture is preserved, but you need to repatch it to a free DMX address using the above procedure before you can use it again.
 If you press
     <Keys.SoftKey>Always Park Conflicting Fixtures</Keys.SoftKey> the console will park this and